gajis/alx-low_level_programming/0x00-hello_world/README.md

 3 script that compiles a C file and creates an executable named cisfun Program that prinys a string
 Program that prints a string
+Peogram prints the size of various types
+Script that generates assembly code